NCAR/hydrology/docs/_posts/datasets/2016-01-01-CAMELS_timeseries.md

 Results indicate that the SNOW-17/SAC-SMA optimized model parameters perform quite well overall (Figures 2 and 3), with arid basins and basins along the high plains of the US generally having worse model performance (Fig 2).

-Finally, we have packaged all the basin metadata (shapefiles, locations, etc), hydrometeorological forcing data, streamflow data, model summary statistics, raw model output and model parameters in a large-sample basin scale hydrometeorolgical dataset that can be downloaded at the top of the page.
+Finally, we have packaged all the basin metadata (shapefiles, locations, etc), hydrometeorological forcing data, streamflow data, model summary statistics, raw model output and model parameters in a large-sample basin scale hydrometeorolgical dataset that can be downloaded using the link at the top of the page.

 <img src="{{ "/assets/img/datasets/671basins_fig2.png" | prepend: site.baseurl }}" class="img-responsive" height="100%" width="100%">